mrasu/echoed/create-echoed/template/playwright-no-otel/README.md

    make start
    ```
 3. **Open Website**: Check the server is running by opening http://localhost:8080 in your browser.
-4. **Run Test:** In project's root directory, Run the tests after compiling YAML to Jest tests.
+4. **Run Test:** In project's root directory, Run the tests after compiling YAML to Playwright tests.
    ```sh
    cd ../
    npm run compile && npm run test